 - an immediate danger of serious harm to someone (self or others) requires that information be released to prevent the harm from happening

-- risk of harm to children, the elderly, and the physically or mentally handicapped
+- risk of harm to children, the elderly, and those unable to care for themselves

-If a student is entering law enforcement or the military, he/she should know that applications routinely ask if you have sought counseling in the past.
+If a student is entering the Peace Corps, law enforcement or the military, they should know that applications routinely ask if you have sought counseling in the past.